makerdao/community/governance/polls/templates/Misc/PPG - Open Market Committee Proposal - $date_MONTH_DD,_YYYY.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* These parameter changes will be included in an upcoming Executive Vote as the Protocol Engineering Core Unit's time allows.
+* These parameter changes will be included in an upcoming Executive Vote as the Protocol Engineering Core Unit's schedule allows.
 * It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 * If the Friday executive passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.